-Rural Workshop is an architectural practice based in Gloucestershire, with projects in Gloucestershire, Wiltshire, Oxfordshire and London.
-The practice aims to improve the quality of lives of people through intelligent, beautiful, architectural interventions.
+Rural Workshop is run by Tim Francis, an RIBA Chartered Architect, in Gloucestershire with projects across the south of England.
+The practice aims to improve the quality of lives of people through intelligent, beautiful, architectural interventions, with a keen eye on sustainability.
 We offer full architectural services and would love to hear from you to discover if we could help with your project.
 We are equally comfortable at working on small scale residential adjustments as we are at designing new build schemes of larger scale.

 We are developing an excellent track record in gaining planning consent across a range of building types - rural to urban, historic to recent - and enjoy working closely with clients to develop the right scheme for them.